IAPViewer Documentation

 Wired topology overlay

-If Settings → Topology → Load Wired Port & LLDP Data is on (default), per-AP port speed/duplex and a single cluster-wide LLDP fetch are pre-fetched in the background after the critical-path load.
+Per-AP port speed/duplex and a single cluster-wide LLDP fetch are pre-fetched automatically in the background after the critical-path load.
 The information is then available wherever a wired port or LLDP neighbour appears.

 Channels (Channel View)

 A WiFi-Explorer-style cluster spectrum view.
-The screen is reached from the Channels tab on iPhone, or Monitor → Channels in the sidebar on iPad.
+The screen is reached from the Channels tab on iPhone, or Monitor → Channel View in the sidebar on iPad.

 The chart